Sign Up

 After completing this continuing education course, the participant will be able to:

-2. Describe the genetic mutation most frequently associated with the development of breast cancer.
+2. Explain the genetic mutation most frequently associated with the development of breast cancer.

-3. List the types of screening implicated in the diagnosis of breast cancer.
+3. Identify types of screening implicated in the diagnosis of breast cancer.

-4. Identify the most common type of breast cancer diagnosed in the United States.
+4. Determine the most common types of breast cancer diagnosed in the United States.

 5. Recognize typical treatment options for breast cancer.